thegetty/artists-things/content/things/11-crayon.md

 ---
-title: *Crayon*
+title: "*Crayon*"
+layout: essay
+order: 111
 owner:
   - first_name: Jean-Baptiste
     last_name: Huët
     years: (1745–1811)
-Type: Tool
+type: [Tool]

-Theme: Education, Invention, Making, Studio\
+theme: [Education, Invention, Making, Studio]
-Material: Mineral/Chalk, Synthetic Materials / Paper\
+material: [Mineral/Chalk, Synthetic Materials / Paper]
 contributor:
-  -id: "kscott"
+  - id: "kscott"
 ---

 *Crayon* is a generic term for a commonplace object found in every eighteenth-century studio.[^1] In spite of its ubiquity we know little about it.
 We grasp the *crayon* only indirectly, through its products: the mass of sketches, studies, and drawings it drew forth.
 However, a set of four chalk head studies by the painter Jean-Baptiste Huët, reproduced by Louis Marin Bonnet sometime after 1780 ([fig. 32](#fig.-32)), allows us to begin to understand the *crayon* from the other end.
 The prints inform the viewer that the specific *crayons* used by Huët had been manufactured by André Nadaux, whose shop was located on the Rue de la Vieille Draperie, Île de la Cité.[^2] They were sold in packets of a dozen, wrapped in blue paper and sealed with wax stamped with a fleur-de-lis.